First Nations mark 25 years since Ipperwash

 For two days, protesters and police faced off as authorities attempted to remove the occupiers from the park.

-During a confrontation on the final day, members of the OPP's tactical response unit opened fire on a group of protesters as they attempted to leave the park, killing Dudley in the process.
+During a confrontation on the final day, members of the OPP's tactical response unit opened fire on a group of protesters as they attempted to leave the park, killing George in the process.

 Sgt.
 Ken Deane, one of the officers in charge of the sniper team, would later be found guilty of criminal negligence involving death.

-Deane did not serve any time in prison, as he died in a car accident just weeks before he was set to testify at the Ipperwash Inquiry in 2006.
+Deane did not serve any time in prison, and died in a car accident just weeks before he was set to testify at the Ipperwash Inquiry in 2006.

 In response to Fiddler's call for action, Greg Rickford, Ontario's current Minister of Indigenous affairs, said that the provincial government continues to build upon the recommendations laid out by the Ipperwash Inquiry.

-Note: Note to readers: This is a corrected story.
-A previous version reversed Dudley George's first and last names.
-Note to readers: This is a corrected story.
-A previous version reversed Dudley George's first and last names.